Easter travel: Rail and Tube closures set to disrupt travelling plans

 - Gatwick: No Gatwick Express trains will run all weekend (Friday-Monday)

-- Stanstead: Buses will replace trains between the airport and Waltham Cross all weekend.
+- Stansted: Buses will replace trains between the airport and Waltham Cross all weekend.

 Train services affected